JeremyLARDENOIS/pokemon-python/README.md

 - Verify functionality on Windows and MacOS
 - Create a `Tkinter` interface
-- Create a system of levelling
+- Create a system of levelling up
 - Create a system of Player-versus-AI (look dev branch)
 - Make sure that `server.py` doesn't crash if clients crash
 - Send a message to one client if the other crashes